typemeta/funcj/codec/readme.md

 or to simply override the default encoding provided by the framework.
   * A fluent API is provided to simplify the creation of custom codecs.
   * Custom codecs are generally agnostic to a specific encoding, meaning they can be re-used for all encoding types.
-* The framework is thread-safe.

 ## Limitations

 * Does not, currently, handle object graphs with loops.
-* The design favours flexibility over performance.

 # Getting Started